Consent

 The benefits of swiping right

-Building technology company Glider was growing steadily, but needed funding to help accelerate its plan for responsible growth to meet its ambitious three-to-five-year targets.
-Be the Business Boards helped it focus and prioritise, and catalysed a funding round that has put wind under its wings.
+Be the Business Boards helped Glider Technology focus and prioritise, and catalysed a funding round that has put wind under its wings.

 “It was like ‘swiping right’ on a dating app,” laughed Stuart Bell, describing how his company, Glider Technology, was matched high-calibre construction industry-focused support through the Be the Business Boards programme.
 “We were really impressed that Be the Business had pulled together a panel that was so closely aligned to our company and our ambitions.”